 Successful content marketing can definitely be achieved by following these five steps.

 1. Effective SEO writing

 Telling good stories can be irrelevant if no one reads it.
 Being visible online is just as important as your storytelling.
 After all, it’s unfortunate if your blog doesn’t reach anyone.
-Which is why SEO writing can reach an audience because of how search engines identify keywords and rank them higher on the results page.
+This is why SEO copywriting services can reach an audience because of how search engines identify keywords and rank them higher on the results page.
 Because Google ranks quality content, you can drive more traffic to your website and generate more leads.

 Using images and alt text can also boost SEO.
 Images also show up on search engines so having them labelled and giving them descriptions will entice more readers to go to your site.